FINNGEN/qc_imputation/README.md

 ```
     "qc_imputation.docker" docker image to use in QC tasks
     "qc_imputation.imputation.docker" docker image to use in imputation tasks
+    "qc_imputation.merge_in_chunks.docker": docker image to use in imputed data merging
     "qc_imputation.name": name of the run, e.g. r10_affy
+    "qc_imputation.create_chip_dataset": true/false, whether to create a chip dataset across batches and chromosomes
     "qc_imputation.run_imputation": true/false, whether to run also imputation or only QC - best to first set this to false and check that the QC is fine before running imputation
+    "qc_imputation.merge_imputed_batches": true/false, whether to merge imputed batches (usually not necessary as merging will be later done across all legacy and affy batches)
-    "qc_imputation.imputation.force_impute_variants": location of a list of variants to force imputation of even if they otherwise pass QC (can be an empty file),
+    "qc_imputation.imputation.force_impute_variants": chromosome-to-variant_list_location dictionary, per-chr lists of variants to force imputation of even if they otherwise pass QC (can be an empty file)
     "qc_imputation.snpstats.run_joint_qc": true/false, whether to run joint qc across all batches or not
     "qc_imputation.batch_qc.check_ssn_sex": true/false, whether to check sex against provided list of social security number based sex
     "qc_imputation.vcf_loc": location of genotype data VCF files to run